 Florence is the capital of Tuscany.

 The beautiful capital city of Tuscany is known as the cradle of the Italian Renaissance.
 The historic center of Florence is a UNESCO World Heritage site.
 Uffizi Gallery, Accademia Gallery, Ponte Vecchio, Arno river, and Boboli Gardens in Florence are must-sees in Tuscany.

 Florence, Tuscany is one of the most beautiful cities in the world.

 Siena, Tuscany is one of the most beautiful medieval towns in Italy.

-Siena is best known for Piazza del Campo and Il Palio horse race, museums, art, Siennese cuisine, and Siena Cathedral.
+Siena is best known for the Piazza del Campo and Il Palio horse race, museums, art, Siennese cuisine, and Siena Cathedral.
 The historic center of Siena is a UNESCO World Heritage Site.